alem-01/alem_public/subjects/flutter_piscine/trendingRepos/README.md

 Your app should have following functionality:

-- Show all fetched posts on main screen, user can ony see posts when not logged in
+- Show all fetched posts on main screen
 - Open link in a webview on post tap
 - Registration/Login using firebase
 - When user logged in: